mobaguides/arena-of-valor-api/readme.md

 # Arena of Valor API

-This is an inofficial PHP API wrapper for the mobile game "Arena of Valor".
+This is an in-official PHP API wrapper for the mobile game "Arena of Valor".
 Currently it supports fetching Heroes, Hero Details and Images.

 ## Requirements